juliasohu/get-the-ring-game/README.md

-# GET THE RING GAME
+# GET THE RING GAME :ring:

 ## Description
 This is an educational project done during a bootcamp.
 The project consists of a game based on Middle Earth, with its goal being building a ring with the good falling objects (gold and diamond), and avoiding the bad objects (rocks).